Our Review of Knightsbridge School

 Knightsbridge School is a modern preparatory school founded in September 2006 located in the heart of central London.
 For more information about this school or to determine whether this is the right school for your child, please call one of our education consultants for independent advice today.

 Magoo really has the needs of the children as his ‘raison d’être’.
 ‘I’m not interested in who you are, I am interested in who your children are,’ he told me, stressing he is looking for interesting and interested children who come from families willing to be involved in school life, to provide the vibrant, community driven atmosphere he has striven to create.
 Parents are very involved with the school – they have many parent volunteers to help with reading, there is a father’s football team, a mother’s netball team, and Magoo himself coaches football every Saturday morning.
-This open door policy is not always a given in the independent sector, and it is attitudes like this, and the constant desire to improve, that makes it no surprise that Knightsbridge has filled its classrooms, mostly from word-of-mouth, in only nine years.
+This open door policy is not always a given in the independent sector, and it is attitudes like this, and the constant desire to improve, that makes it no surprise that Knightsbridge has filled its classrooms, mostly from word-of-mouth, in 15 years.

 Last updated 01.04.21